Mission Statement

 An expelled member may apply for a review of status by the Board of Directors, which shall review such requests at the next regularly-scheduled meeting.
 A majority of the members of the Board present may render a decision.

-Membership dues are not refundable when membership is revoked.
+Membership dues are not refundable or transferrable when membership is revoked.

 Section 5.